chrisben/imgcache.js/README.md

 * replace images with cached version if they fail to load (offline / busy server..)
 This is the best solution I have found so far to provide easy caching of images within a phonegap web app.

-This library works with Phonegap/Cordova 1.7 so the supported platforms should be:
+This library works with Phonegap/Cordova (v >= 1.7) so the supported platforms should be:
 * Android [TESTED]
 * iOS [TESTED]
 * BlackBerry WebWorks (OS 5.0 and higher)